 First you need to make the yarn turban/doughnut.
 Here are two pictures of a modern Oaxaca version (a petob)—what it looks like being worn and what it looks like off the head:

 Getting this effect is as simple as buying some skeins of different colored yarn and twisting them together.
 And you can be creative, since there’s no reason to suppose that Lady Six Monkey, who lived a thousand years ago, was wearing exactly the same kind of headdress as a modern woman.
-For the costume, we chose yarn in mariana blue, sea glass green, and pitch black.
+For the costume, we chose Berroco “Weekend” yarn in Starry Night, Pitch Black, and Parrot Green.
 When you get the skeins, just remove the labels and let them relax into a ring.
 Then twist them together into a yarn doughnut.
 Use short pieces of the black yarn to tie the rings together at key points.

 To make the inner crown, all you need is a gold foil cylinder, some greenish feathers, and Scotch tape.
-Those weird little miniature top hats are about the right size for the gold cylinder, so if you have one of those you could cannibalize it.
-You would just need to cut the top off so you have a hollow open tube (and of course pull off the extra decoration—dice, bows, etc.) You could also just use a piece of gold foil art board; cut a strip 6 inches high, roll it up into a cylinder about 5 inches in diameter, and tape it together.
-Once you have your gold cylinder, you then tape the feathers inside.
+Get a piece of gold metallic foil board, cut a strip 6 inches high, roll it up into a cylinder about 5 inches in diameter, and tape it together.
+Once you have your gold cylinder, tape the feathers inside.
 We chose peacock sword feathers; these are side feathers that don’t have eyes, so they can serve to represent quetzal feathers (there were no peacocks in pre-Columbian Mexico).
 Arrange them around the inside of the gold cylinder, taping the quill of each feather to the inner cardboard.
 You’ll end up with a cool-looking feather crown.

 Then take your yarn doughnut and center it around the outside of the feather crown.
-If you’re using the little top hat, the brim comes in handy for anchoring the yarn, but you’ll need to experiment depending on how you’re wearing your hair.
 A boatload of bobby pins may be in order to keep the whole thing on your head.